microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

 For a fixed table with header type of column, you can assign sub type for each column, whereas for a fixed table with header type of row, you can assign sub type for each row.
 For a dynamic table, you can assign sub type for each column.

-To assign sub type, click on the name of column/row or and hover on "Sub type" in menu options.
-The sub type options will be displayed, and you could select the sub type you would like to assign for this column/row.
+To assign sub type, click on the name of column/row and hover on "Sub type" in menu options.
+The sub type options should be displayed and you could select the sub type you would like to assign for this column/row.

 ![Labeling UX_assign label value to table cell](https://user-images.githubusercontent.com/73906265/213137929-46842436-793c-4bb5-aab0-073c2bff8bc2.gif)

 #### Assign label value to a table cell

-For any table cell, we can assign the value of text with bounding boxes, selection marks with bounding boxes, or draw region.
+For any table cell, you could assign the label value of with bounding boxes or a single draw region.

-With the table field content opened, specify the label value as described earlier with bounding boxes or drawn region on your document, then click on the table cell of which the column and the row you would like to assign the label value to.
+With the table label pane opened, specify the label value as described earlier with bounding boxes or drawn region, then click on the table cell you would like to assign the label value to.

 ![Labeling UX_assign label value to table cell](https://user-images.githubusercontent.com/73906265/213138175-9c3c383b-b210-4873-a30c-7fb490bace0c.gif)